 How do you get rid of sudden acne breakouts?

 If you experience sudden breakouts, here are 7 things you can do to calm your skin:

 - wash your face with a gentle cleanser: harsh cleansers can dry out your skin and make your acne worse

-- eat more whole foods: try to eat more whole grains, vegetables, fruits, legumes, and incorporate other foods such as lean meat and seafood, avocados, oils, nuts, seeds, herbs and spices
+- eat more whole foods: try to eat more whole grains, vegetables, fruits, and legumes, and incorporate other foods such as lean meat and seafood, avocados, oils, nuts, seeds, herbs and spices

 - drink water: dehydration can lead to your body overproducing oil which then causes breakouts